-1.16 Are (i) preliminary and (ii) final injunctions available and if so on what basis in each case?
+1.17 Are (i) preliminary, and (ii) final injunctions available, and if so, on what basis in each case?
+Is there a requirement for a bond?

-The IP Law provides for the possibility of requesting provisional injunctions whereby the IMPI can take certain measures against defendants.
-These are listed in article 199bis.
+The Mexican Patent and Trademark Law provides so-called provisional injunctions whereby the IMPI can take certain important measures against infringers.
+The requirement for the injunctions are: